Graduate Student Handbook

 NOTE: Degrees are conferred and diplomas issued in October, January, and May.
 However, a commencement ceremony only takes place in the spring.
 Recipients of October and January degrees may attend convocation in May.
 If a student is getting an October degree, they do not need to register for the fall semester.
 Note, however, that in that instance, the dissertation defense will have to be held no later than mid-September; otherwise, they will be charged fall semester tuition.
 Diplomas and interim certificates will be withheld from all students whose financial and/or library accounts are not clear.

 < Previous Section: IX.
-Reasonable Progress, and Periodic Evaluations of Progress | Next Section: XI.
+Reasonable Progress and Periodic Evaluations of Progress | Next Section: XI.
 Miscellaneous >

 IX.
 REASONABLE PROGRESS AND PERIODIC EVALUATIONS OF PROGRESS